cloudmesh-community/book/chapters/cloud/virtualbox.md

 resources to be useful.
 We have heard from students that the following is a minimal setup for the desktop machine:

--   multi core processor or better allowing to run hypervisors
+-   multi-core processor or better allowing to run hypervisors

 -   8 GB system memory

 -   50 GB of free hard drive space

-For virtual machines you may need multiple, while the minimal configuration may not work for all cases.
+For virtual machines, you may need multiple, while the minimal configuration may not work for all cases.

 As configuration we often use